Death Drive Through Gaia Paris

 About the Author

-Charles Noble was born in Lethbridge and was raised in Nobleford.
-He earned his BA in English and Philosophy from the University of Alberta and is the winner of the Writers’ Guild of Alberta Poetry Award (1996).
-Charles now divides his time between Banff and Nobleford, where he farms with his brother, Brian, and his family.
+Charles Noble was born in Lethbridge and raised in Nobleford.
+He earned his BA in English and Philosophy from the University of Alberta, and is the winner of the Writer’s Guild of Alberta Poetry Award.
+Charles now divides his time between Banff and Nobleford, where he farms with his brother, Bryan, and his family.

 An innovative collection of logopoeic haiku and senryu.